lalor/lalor.github.com/index.md

 avatar: yes
 ---

-I am an graduate student in Department of Computer Science and Technology at Xiamen University and expected to graduated in June 2014.
+I am a master candidate at Department of Computer Science and Technology at Xiamen University and expected to graduated in June 2014.
 I'm a passionate guy.
 Passionate about Computer Science and Philosophy.
 My interest hobbies are widespread, like mountain climbing, swimming, go to the cinema, travel etc.

 My dreams are: